-Some of the situations, a goldfish will return to his normal coloring.
+In some of the situations, a goldfish will return to its normal coloring.
 Other times, he won’t.

 If your fish is changing color due to the environment, remove dark elements such as a background, and he will likely return to that same vibrant orange.

 Genetics, most illnesses, and ammonia poisoning will result in permanent color changes.